Credit Card Issuers Give You Access to Your Score

 Now credit card issuers are starting to provide free credit scores to their cardholders.
 Partially they do it because they want to attract new consumers and partially because they want to educate their cardholders about what goes into their credit score, which effects consumers’ ability to open a credit line and the interest rate they pay.

-Discover and Barclaycard are two of those credit card issuers who offer free FICO scores to users.
-Discover started offering free FICO scores to the new Discover it® cardholders last November; and Barclaycard began providing free FICO scores to consumers under the program started last fall.
+Discover and Barclays are two of those credit card issuers who offer free FICO scores to users.
+Discover started offering free FICO scores to the new Discover it® cardholders last November; and Barclays began providing free FICO scores to consumers under the program started last fall.

 In effort to make credit scores more clear, the firms that purchase credit scores were allowed to make the scores available free to consumers.
 That also was considered as a good contribution to consumers’ education.